PowerShell/PowerShell/docs/KNOWNISSUES.md

 Missing command aliases
 -----------------------

-On Linux/Mac OSX, the "convenience aliases" for the basic commands `ls`, `cp`, `mv`, `rm`, `cat`, `man`, `mount`, `ps` have been removed.
+On Linux/macOS, the "convenience aliases" for the basic commands `ls`, `cp`, `mv`, `rm`, `cat`, `man`, `mount`, `ps` have been removed.
 On Windows, PowerShell provides a set of aliases that map to Linux command names for user convenience.
-These aliases have been removed from the default PowerShell on Linux/Mac OSX distributions, allowing the native executable to be run instead.
+These aliases have been removed from the default PowerShell on Linux/macOS distributions, allowing the native executable to be run instead.
 There are pros and cons to having do this.
 It exposes the native command experience to the PowerShell user but reduces